 The zoo with a big heart: Wellington Zoo

-The world's first carboNZero certified zoo in the world, Wellington Zoo puts conservation at the centre of everything they do
+The first carboNZero certified zoo in the world, Wellington Zoo puts conservation at the centre of everything they do

 Wellington Zoo was recognised on a global stage with a ‘Zoo Oscar’ for sustainability from the World Association of Zoos and Aquariums (WAZA)